-Aging is a natural process and, whether we like it or not, it affects everyone!
-Genetics plays a role in the aging process, but many external factors can also affect the development of lines and wrinkles.
+Ageing is a natural process and, whether we like it or not, it affects everyone!
+Genetics plays a role in the ageing process, but many external factors can also affect the development of lines and wrinkles.
 These include excessive sun exposure, smoking, not drinking enough water, taking some medications, not sleeping enough, and more.

 Until a few years ago, there used to be just a few options for turning back the clock without having to undergo invasive plastic surgeries.
 But today, thanks to the latest advancements in cosmetic surgery, it is possible to slow down and – in many cases – even reverse the effects of time on your face thanks to cutting-edge facial aesthetics treatments and products.

 Dr Nina has seen for herself the positive effects of a wide range of facial aesthetic treatments, not only in terms of aesthetics but also in confidence and self-esteem.
 This is why she is so passionate about sharing those benefits with her patients and continues to trial all the latest treatments personally so that she can reliably advise them.

 But what are anti-ageing injections made of, and how do they work?
 Keep reading to learn all about them.

 According to Dr Nina, the secret to a successful aesthetic treatment is to provide results that are subtle and will give you a natural appearance, without people being able to tell you had a procedure done!

 To achieve this kind of result, she recommends a specific aesthetic treatment for facial rejuvenation that is becoming increasingly popular: the combination of dermal fillers and botulinum toxin type A.

 Both treatments provide benefits for anti-ageing, but they do that in different ways that we are going to explain below.